 At a Glance

-- Tasks: Teach and assess enthusiastic students in Chemistry across various courses.
+- Tasks: Teach and assess enthusiastic students in various Chemistry courses.

 - Company: Join Halesowen College, a vibrant institution with a diverse Science department.

-- Benefits: Enjoy funded training, professional development, and a supportive work environment.
+- Benefits: Enjoy funded training, professional development, and a supportive learning environment.

-- Why this job: Make a real impact on students' lives while growing your teaching skills in a collaborative setting.
+- Why this job: Make a real impact on students' lives while growing your teaching skills.

 - Qualifications: Qualified lecturers or recent graduates eager to learn are welcome to apply.

-- Other info: Opportunity for a professional teaching qualification and ongoing support throughout your career.
+- Other info: Opportunity for a professional teaching qualification and job shadowing experiences.

-An exciting opportunity has arisen at Halesowen College for a Trainee Lecturer / Lecturer in Chemistry.
+An exciting opportunity has arisen at Halesowen College for a Lecturer in Chemistry.
 In this role, you will work towards and deliver effective learning, teaching and assessments that provide a high-quality experience to enthusiastic students who are passionate about the subject.

 We are seeking to appoint an enthusiastic and experienced, qualified lecturer, to join a growing and popular Science department.
 The Science department is a large and diverse team with a range of courses including A Level Sciences, Level 3 Applied Science, Level 2 Applied Science, L1 Applied Science as well as successful Access to HE courses.